Failure of Model-17 Flail-Blade

-The undergrowth was so thick here that you could not see any of the tree ferns, even after the fire with the dead brown saplings.
+The undergrowth was so thick here that you could not see any of the tree ferns, even after the fire, with the dead brown saplings totally blocking them out.

 What is left of a large bon fire after clearing this area and behind it you can also see some of the uncut dead sapling that has yet to be cleared away.